Highlighting and amplifying the voices of the flat advocates who blazed the trail and laid the foundation for those that followed.

 Charise Isis is the photographer, founder and executive director of The Grace Project, an ongoing series of portraits that capture the courage, beauty and grace of those who have had mastectomy surgery as a result of breast cancer.
 Charise’s work helps not only those she photographs but the audience who can identify with those figures and hopefully come to see their own beauty when they look in the mirror and see themselves radically changed.
 The Grace Project has been widely exhibited both nationally and internationally, including features on the Today Show, Bust Magazine, Medical Daily, and more, and recently achieved 501(c)(3) status as a registered nonprofit.

-Chiara D’Agostino is a former ESL teacher and dancer, now a prolific model and flat advocate, as well as a vocal advocate for metastatic breast cancer research.
+Chiara D’Agostino [1971-2020, RIP] was a former ESL teacher and dancer, now a prolific model and flat advocate, as well as a vocal advocate for metastatic breast cancer research.
 Chiara was diagnosed stage III in 2014, and progressed to stage IV shortly after.
 She originally chose to reconstruct her breasts with implants but explanted after persistent, repeated infections that were affecting her health and quality of life.
-Chiara modeled for the 2017 AnaOno + #Cancerland NYFW fashion show benefiting Metavivor, and has been featured in numerous publications over the last six years: Oprah Magazine, Dove’s Real Beauty campaign, Cancer Today, Health.com, the You Run Like a Girl project, and on the LBBC blog, to name just a few.
+Chiara modeled for the 2017 AnaOno + #Cancerland NYFW fashion show benefiting Metavivor, and wasfeatured in numerous publications over the last six years: Oprah Magazine, Dove’s Real Beauty campaign, Cancer Today, Health.com, the You Run Like a Girl project, and on the LBBC blog, to name just a few.
+Chiara passed away in the Fall of 2020, may she rest in peace.

 When Barbara Kriss needed a bilateral mastectomy in 2006, she realized that she didn’t want reconstruction but couldn’t find information or support for women who felt like she did.
 In 2007, she founded BreastFree.org, a non-profit website that presents non-reconstruction as a positive alternative to reconstruction.
 BreastFree.org has information about living breast-free with and without prosthetics, as well as a flat closure image gallery and stories from women who chose to go flat.
 Barbara has been featured in the Chicago Tribune, Cure Magazine, Paint it All Pink Magazine, and BreastCancer.org.